nguyenthanhan/promptrium/README.md

 ### 🎨 **User Experience**

+- **Modern Layout**: A new, improved layout with a responsive sidebar, header, and main content area.
 - **Dual View Modes**: Switch between grid and list views
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **One-Click Copy**: Copy prompts to clipboard with visual feedback